RocketChat/RC4Conferences/README.md

 1. To start the development environment first run the following, the script would handle all process and would output error if there are any.
 ```
-sh startdevenv.sh localhost
+sh startdevenv.sh 127.0.0.1
 ```
->Note: Please replace the "localhost" with your static IP if you are doing environment setup on your VM.
+>Note: Please replace the "127.0.0.1"(localhost) with your static IP if you are doing environment setup on your VM.

 2. Setup the Embedded Chat by first following the instructions [here](https://github.com/RocketChat/EmbeddedChat#setting-up-authentication) to get the Google Cloud Client ID and the Rocket Chat instance url.
 After getting both of them paste it in the `app/.env` with the following key name,
 ```